The Imperial Pilgrimage Routes of Japan

 Japanese Baths: Japanese baths (o-furo) and natural hot springs (onsen) offer a unique and wonderful cultural experience if sometimes a challenge for the unprepared!

-A centuries’ old tradition, there is a three-step process to taking a Japanese bath.
+A centuries-old tradition, there is a three-step process to taking a Japanese bath.
 Communal o-furo and onsen will have a changing room, a shower room, and the bath or hot spring.
 All clothing and belongings are left in individual baskets or lockers in the changing room.
 Showering with soap and thoroughly rinsing is done before entering the bath “au naturel” to relax.
 Baths are always separated into men’s and women’s areas.

-There are 3 days on this trip where accommodations have shared bathing and toilet facilities; Days 4, 5, and 6.
+Most, but not all, of our accommodations have their own onsen, hot spring bath.
+There are 4 nights on this trip where accommodations may have shared bathing and toilet facilities; Days 2, 4 & 5, and Day 8.
 This is not uncommon in traditional inns in Japan.
+The onsens and shared toilets facilities are spotless, of course, have cubicles, and are adjacent to the rooms across a corridor.

 Meals: The Japanese diet is quite different from ours.
 Most meals, including traditional Japanese breakfasts, consist of rice, miso soup, tofu, fish, and an amazing array of small dishes of pickled vegetables, and vegetables in broth.
 Sashimi, raw fish, or sushi may be served as well as other meat dishes.
 Western-style breakfasts may be available at some of our accommodations.
 Delicious Japanese food is definitely a highlight of this tour.
 Brush up on your chopstick skills!
 Some meals will be in tatami mat rooms with low tables, again traditional in Japan.